zaroops/Active-Directory-Lab-Security/Phase 0/README.md

 To provide centralized visibility and detection capability, a SIEM had to be set up for accurate log ingestion.
 Sysmon and Splunk were deployed across the environment prior to any attack activity.

 ### Splunk
-Splunk Enterprise (Free) was deployed as the central log aggregation platform as my choice of SIEM for this enterprise lab setup.
+Splunk Enterprise (Free) is utilized as the central log aggregation platform as my choice of SIEM for this enterprise lab setup.
 In shorter terms, Splunk turns raw data into digestable intelligence logs.
 Splunk does the following:
 - Collects logs from multiple machines
 - Indexes and stores them
 - Makes them searchable